manski117/todo-list-remake/README.md

 -ensure that local storage works with this stack -correctly type all of my code
 -write tests to ensure the code is doing what it must do.

+//TODO: write something later to make sure it cannot add a name if a project already exists

+//TODO: put function in onSubmits that will unmount forms